jtmorris/tweet-this/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Tweet This gives you a method for easily embedding stylish tweetable content in your posts and pages.
+Tweet This offers easily embedded, stylish tweetable content boxes in your posts and pages.
 Visitors can click on the content and post your tweet along with a link back to you.
 Extremely customizable and flexible!